 Josue is the Caribbean version of Joseph and means ‘God will increase’.

-Omeria, the Caribbean version of Omar, is tied with the maternal grandfather of Bob Marley.
+Omeria, an inspiring name, is the Caribbean version of Omar, and is tied with the maternal grandfather of Bob Marley.
 The name means ‘eloquent’.

 This West Indian name is taken from a Taino word, meaning ‘small gold jewelry’.